dma1979/java-ninja/spring.md

 [Table of content](#spring-framework)

+### What Is Spring Cloud?
+For typical use cases, Spring Cloud provides the out of the box experiences and a sets of extensive features mentioned below:
+* Versioned and distributed configuration.
+* Discovery of service registration.
+* Service to service calls.
+* Routing.
+* Circuit breakers and load balancing.
+* Cluster state and leadership election.
+* Global locks and distributed messaging.

 ### How set up a Spring Boot Application with Maven?
 Spring Boot can be included in a Maven project just like we would any other library.
 There are several ways to do it: